Preparing Future Faculty

 CIRTL Affiliation with U of I

 As a CIRTL institution, our grad students and post-docs have an opportunity to engage in cross-network programming, events, and --equally importantly-- to leverage affiliation to their advantage.
-One way to do this is by participating in PFF programming that results in UI-CIRTL Certificates in Higher Education Pedagogy, Learning-through-Diversity (LTD), and Teaching-as-Research (TAR).
+One way to do this is by participating in PFF programming that results in UI-CIRTL Certificates in Higher Education Pedagogy.

 A distinguishing characteristic of the University of Idaho’s PFF program is that it is led by CIRTL scholars who are not only experts in the field, but who have designed and lead programs for the CIRTL Network.
 Graduate students and post-docs at the U of I can earn Associate-, Practitioner-, and Scholar-Level CIRTL credentials in a scaffolded manner during their time at the University of Idaho.